 Perhaps to truly be able to have a fresh perspective on placentophagia, we need to rethink the way we view the body.
 Our bodies have an incredible knack for keeping us not only alive but thriving.
 Consider our bodies’ forgiveness for all we put them through: stress, harmful food, pollution, remaining stationary, etc. etc. Our bodies are amazing!
 Is it any wonder that the female body (arguably containing a deep wisdom beyond that of the male body) could provide a means of self-healing after the incredible toll it takes within pregnancy and birth?
-I won’t go into deep detail of the benefits of consuming the placenta (you can read my post on the topic here) but here’s a short list:
+I won’t go into deep detail of the benefits of consuming the placenta but here’s a short list:

 prevents the risk of postpartum depression

 helps establish early and healthy milk supply